NVIDIA/cutlass/README.md

 CUTLASS 3.3.0 is an update to CUTLASS adding:

-- New [Mixed Precision Hopper GEMMs](/examples/55_hopper_mixed_dtype_gemm) support covering 16-bit x 8-bit input types with optimal performance.
+- New [Mixed-input Hopper GEMMs](/examples/55_hopper_mixed_dtype_gemm) support covering 16-bit x 8-bit input types with optimal performance.
-- New [Mixed Precision Ampere GEMMs](https://github.com/NVIDIA/cutlass/commit/7d8317a63e0a978a8dbb3c1fb7af4dbe4f286616) with support for canonical layouts (TN) and {fp16, bf16} x {s8/u8}.
+- New [Mixed-input Ampere GEMMs](https://github.com/NVIDIA/cutlass/pull/1084) with support for canonical layouts (TN).
+The implementation supports upcast on operandB {fp16, bf16} x {s8, u8} and upcast on operandA {s8, u8} x {fp16, bf16}.
 They also include fast numeric conversion recipes and warp level shuffles to achieve optimal performance.
 - New [Copy Async based Hopper GEMMs](/test/unit/gemm/device/sm90_gemm_bf16_bf16_bf16_alignx_tensor_op_f32_warpspecialized_cooperative.cu) - which support lower than 16B aligned input tensors (across s8/fp8/fp16/bf16/tf32 types) with optimal performance.
 As a part of this, new kernel schedules, and Copy Ops [SM80\_CP\_ASYNC\_CACHE\_\*](/include/cute/arch/copy_sm80.hpp) were also added.
 - EVT Support for RELU with Aux bitmap tensor store (used in dRELU).
 See [SM90 EVT fusions](/include/cutlass/epilogue/fusion/sm90_visitor_compute_tma_warpspecialized.hpp) for details.
 - Various subbyte enhancements like tagged device ptrs, support for vectorized copy, various operators to treat subbyte iterators as pointers, and full-fledged CuTe Tensor support.
-- Support for Clang as a host compiler
+- Support for Clang as a host compiler.
-- Support for void-C kernels and SM80 mixed-precision GEMMs in the CUTLASS Python interface
+- Support for void-C kernels and SM80 mixed-input GEMMs in the CUTLASS Python interface.

 Minimum requirements: